pisenberg/vispubdata/README.md

   - [requests](https://pypi.org/project/requests/)
   - [crossrefapi](https://github.com/fabiobatalha/crossrefapi)
   - The file [`requirements.txt`](requirements.txt) includes all of these requirements, install them all in one go with `pip3 install -r requirements.txt`.
-- Get an IEEEXplore API key: https://developer.ieee.org/.
+- Get an IEEEXplore API key: https://developer.ieee.org/ (this may take a few days). **FIXME: extend description on where to place the key**
 - Download the latest data from DBLP: go to https://dblp.org/xml/ and download the files `dblp.xml.gz` and `dblp.dtd` and put them into the [`dblp-data-extraction/data/`](dblp-data-extraction/data/) subfolder in this repository.
 Also do not forget to extract the `dblp.xml.gz` to `dblp.xml`.
 - Ask the IEEE VIS publications chairs for the titles of the year of IEEE VIS you'd like to add.
-- Find the DOIs of the papers awarded in the year of the conference you'd like to add (you can try https://ieeevis.org).
-- Put the titles with the corresponding DOIs into a CSV table for use in the update process.
+Also find the DOIs of the papers awarded in the year of the conference you'd like to add (you can try https://ieeevis.org).
+Then put the titles with the corresponding DOIs into a CSV table for use in the update process. **FIXME: extend description on where to put the file**
 - Get a list of the [graphics replicability stamp]() papers, not only for the year you want to add but for all years because the stamps are awarded retroactively.
 This list should contain the DOIs of the papers with a GRSI stamp (in no particular order), and it can include more papers than in the VisPubData database (because the GRSI is not limited to visualization papers).
 The script `extract-tvcg-dois-with-stamp.py` in [Tobias Isenberg](https://tobias.isenberg.cc/)'s [Visualization-Reproducibility repository](https://github.com/tobiasisenberg/Visualization-Reproducibility) generates such a list, if you need help just contact [Tobias](https://tobias.isenberg.cc/).
 Place the resulting CSV file into the [`vispubdata-update/`](vispubdata-update/) subdirectory, overwriting the existing [`vispubdata-update/tvcg-dois-with-stamp.csv`](vispubdata-update/tvcg-dois-with-stamp.csv) file.
 This step is not essential to be able to run things, as the repository already contains a [`vispubdata-update/tvcg-dois-with-stamp.csv`](vispubdata-update/tvcg-dois-with-stamp.csv) file with data on the GRSI up to a point.
 But it would, if course, be better to have up-to-date data.

 ### Start the Jupyter notebook server
 - Navigate to the main folder of this repsitory (the top folder) using the [command line](https://docs.jupyter.org/en/latest/glossary.html#term-command-line).
-If you are on [Anaconda Python](https://www.anaconda.com/) it's best to do this using the Anaconda prompt.
+If you are on [Anaconda Python](https://www.anaconda.com/) it is best to do this using the Anaconda prompt.
 - Start the Jupyter notebook server there by calling:
   ```
   jupyter notebook